LovePelmeni/LovePelmeni/README.md

 ## (Software Developer from Russia, Moscow)

 ### I'm building APIs using `Django` and `FastAPI` frameworks.
-### Building distrbuted systems, deploy with docker-swarm
+### Building distributed systems, deploy with docker-swarm as well :)

 ### I'm currently dedicating highly percentage of my time on building  APIs with Django.
 ### Contact me: